General Information

 Stay cable arrangement | Radial (two cable planes) |

-Figure 2 shows a stay cable in the main span region.
+Figure 2 shows a stay cable of the main span.

 Figure 3 shows the anchorage region.